RoboTeamTwente/roboteam_microcontroller6.0/README.md

 4. Move the files back to their original location

 For the other generated files like syscalls.c and stm32[version] can be copied pasted into the correct location, replacing the old files.

+## Doxygen setup

+To view the html of the doxygen setup(it's still in the rough state), go to ./DoxygenDocs/html/index.html